upbound/docs/content/reference/cli/rel-notes.md

 - Cleanup command structure and allow creating new named profile on login
 - Fix top-level alpha command help output and updates docs for v0.13.0 release
 - Update configuration docs to include base config

-## v0.12.2 and earlier

-Consult the [GitHub releases page](https://github.com/upbound/up/releases) for earlier version of the up CLI and its changelog.